maxharlow/houseshares/readme.md

     $ source venv/bin/activate
     $ pip install -r requirements.txt

-This presumes you have `virtualenv`, otherwise install it with Pip: `pip install virtualenv`.To leave the virtual environment, use `deactivate`.
+This presumes you have `virtualenv`, otherwise install it with Pip: `pip install virtualenv`.
+To leave the virtual environment, use `deactivate`.
+Run `source venv/bin/activate` again to return.

 Start everything: